 “They were looking for blood,” he admits when asked about fellow competitors.

 But he also knows Cyclone Energy is far from losing steam.
-His enthusiasm aligns with the goals of his advisers.
+His enthusiasm aligns with the goals of his advisors.
 Both see potential to strengthen Cyclone Energy’s competitive streak.

 So where does the team go?
 Baker has a simple answer: “A four-peat!”